User guide for providers

 You are required to provide the department with:

-- Up to date certificates for currency for the following insurances
+- updated certificates for currency for the following insurance policies:

-- Service or geographical coverage changes and your ability to continue to deliver services as per your application
+- service or geographical coverage changes and evidence of your ability to continue to deliver services as per your initial application

-- New staff details for screening department's working with children requirements
+- new staff details for screening against the department's Working With Children Check requirements

 Frequently Asked Questions